ton-community/ton-docs/docs/v3/guidelines/smart-contracts/get-methods.md

 # Get methods

 :::note
-To fully benefit from this content, readers must understand the [FunC programming language](/v3/documentation/smart-contracts/func/overview/) on the TON Blockchain.
-This knowledge is crucial for grasping the information presented here.
+Before proceeding, it is recommended that readers have a basic understanding of the [FunC programming language](/v3/documentation/smart-contracts/func/overview) on TON Blockchain.
+This will help you grasp the information provided here more effectively.
 :::

 ## Introduction

 Get methods are special functions in smart contracts that allow you to query specific data.
 Their execution doesn't cost any fees and happens outside of the blockchain.

-These functions are widespread in most smart contracts.
-For example, the default [Wallet contract](/v3/documentation/smart-contracts/contracts-specs/wallet-contracts/) has several get methods, such as `seqno()`, `get_subwallet_id()` and `get_public_key()`.
-Wallets, SDKs, and APIs use them to fetch data about wallets.
+These functions are very common in most smart contracts.
+For example, the default [Wallet contract](/v3/documentation/smart-contracts/contracts-specs/wallet-contracts) has several get methods, such as `seqno()`, `get_subwallet_id()` and `get_public_key()`.
+They are used by wallets, SDKs, and APIs to fetch data about wallets.

 ## Design patterns for get methods